GPUOpen-Archive/Anvil/README.md

 ------
 Just a handful:
 * All command queues are currently assigned a priority of 1.0.
-* Buffer object wrapper does not support staging buffer-based writing.
 * DescriptorSetGroup wrapper does not leverage the <releaseable_sets> flag at baking time.
 * Per-attachment blending may not work correctly.
-* Reference-counting mechanism is non-atomic, and needs to be replaced with automated pointers.

 Some of these will definitely be addressed in the next Anvil release.